 Trustee

 Andreas Merkl, MBA, is the CEO and co-founder of Centigrade, a data company focused on global carbon and nature credit markets.
 He is also a research fellow at Oxford University.
-Most of his life's work has centered on complex systems problems on the human/ecology interface.
-Climate, oceans, circular economy/plastic, food systems and natural resource management.
-Merkl holds a Master's in Business Administration from Harvard University, a Master's Degree in City and Regional Planning from University of California Berkeley, and a Bachelor's Degree from University of California Santa Cruz in Natural History and Environmental Studies.
+Most of his life's work has centered on complex systems problems on the human/ecology interface, including climate, oceans, circular economy/plastic, food systems and natural resource management.
+Merkl holds a Master's degree in Business Administration from Harvard University, a Master's degree in City and Regional Planning from the University of California, Berkeley, and a Bachelor's degree from the University of California, Santa Cruz in Natural History and Environmental Studies.

-Merkl learned politics working for Diane Feinstein in San Francisco, CA. He spent the better part of a decade with McKinsey & Co, mostly in banking and natural resources.
-From 2000 through 2013, he grew CEA, a San Francisco-based consulting and investment platform, into an incubator of environmental foundations, an international treaty-based organization (Global Green Growth Institute), venture capital funds (e.g. SeaChange Fund), industry associations (e.g. Chemical Recycling Partnership), a fiscal sponsorship organization (e.g. The Canopy Institute, now Multiplier) and non-profits (e.g. Community Conservation Investment Forum), holding senior management or governance roles in all of these institutions.
+Merkl learned politics working for Diane Feinstein in San Francisco, CA. He spent the better part of a decade with McKinsey & Coin banking and natural resources.
+From 2000 through 2013, he grew CEA, a San Francisco-based consulting and investment platform, into an incubator of environmental foundations.
+He has also held senior management or governance roles at an international treaty-based organization (Global Green Growth Institute), venture capital funds (e.g. SeaChange Fund), industry associations (e.g. Chemical Recycling Partnership), a fiscal sponsorship organization (e.g. The Canopy Institute, now Multiplier) and non-profits (e.g. Community Conservation Investment Forum).
 From 2013 through 2018, Andreas was the CEO of the Ocean Conservancy.

 Trustee

-Pamela Bowe Morris, MD, FACC, is Professor of Medicine in Cardiology, the Paul V. Kramer Chair of Cardiovascular Disease Prevention, and Director of the Seinsheimer Cardiovascular Health Program at The Medical University of South Carolina (MUSC) in Charleston, SC.
-She completed her internal medicine and cardiovascular training at Duke Medical Center, where she also served as Medical Director of the Duke Center for Living/DUPAC.
+Pamela B. Morris, MD, FACC, is Professor of Medicine in Cardiology, the Paul V. Kramer Chair of Cardiovascular Disease Prevention, and Director of the Seinsheimer Cardiovascular Health Program at the Medical University of South Carolina (MUSC) in Charleston, SC.
+She completed her internal medicine and cardiovascular training at Duke Medical Center, where she also served as Medical Director of the Duke Center for Living/Duke University's Preventative Approach to Cardiology.
 She was faculty at the Mayo Clinic in Rochester, MN, in the Cardiovascular Health Program for six years before joining MUSC in 2005.

-Morris has a career-long focus in all aspects of cardiovascular disease prevention.
+Morris has a career-long focus on all aspects of cardiovascular disease prevention.
 She is well-recognized as an important contributor to clinical guidance in the field of preventive cardiology and has participated as co-author of multiple ACC Expert Consensus Decision Pathways.
-She served as Vice Chair of ACC.19 and ACC.20, and was Chair of ACC.21 and ACC.22.
-She has received several awards, including the Inaugural ACC Excellence in Leadership Award for her role in developing the Heart House Roundtable consensus methodology in 2017 and the Clinician Educator Award from the National Lipid Association in 2020.
+She served as Vice Chair of ACC.19 and ACC.20 and Chair of ACC.21 and ACC.22.
+She has received several awards, including the Inaugural ACC Excellence in Leadership Award for her role in developing the Heart House Roundtable consensus methodology in 2017, as well as the Clinician Educator Award from the National Lipid Association in 2020.
 In 2023, Morris received the ACC Distinguished Service Award.
-In addition to serving on the ACC International Program Planning committees, she has been instrumental in developing ACC cascading train-the-trainer programs in preventive cardiology, reaching thousands of clinicians in many different countries.
+In addition to serving on the ACC International Program Planning committees, she has been instrumental in developing ACC's cascading train-the-trainer programs in preventive cardiology, reaching thousands of clinicians in many different countries.

 Hani Najm, MD, MSc, FACC